Gortahork: Community

 The arts community in the area includes visual artists, poets, singers, musicians and others from or attracted to the area.
 Gort a' Choirce has been home to a documentary film festival which, in its first year, screened 30 films from 15 different countries.

 Gortahork is mentioned in the opening lines of the Christy Moore song Lisdoonvarna.

-The village is a base for wind surfers who come to Machaire Uí Rabhartaigh Beach.
+The village is a base for wind surfers who come to Machaire Rabhartaigh Beach.